lordmauve/moonbaseapollo/README.rst

  * Python 2.7 (required)
  * Pyglet v1.2alpha1 (required)
  * Wasabi.geom (required)
  * Lepton (recommended) - for explosions and special effects.
 Public version of lepton is buggy on 64-bit architectures.
-Use the fixed version included in our source package.
+Use the working version included in our source package.
  * AVBin (recommended) for playing music